What is a mortgage rate?

 What’s the ideal mortgage rate?

 The lower your mortgage’s interest rate, the lower your monthly payment and the less you’ll pay over the life of the loan.
-Mortgage rates can be volatile, so what’s considered a good rate today may be a poor rate next month or next year.
+Ideally, you’d want to lock in the lowest interest rate possible.

 How can you get a good mortgage interest rate?

-While some factors that affect mortgage rates are out of your control, there are things you can do to secure a lower interest rate.
+While some factors that affect mortgage rates are out of your control, there are things you can do to actively lower your mortgage rate.

-• Reduce your debt-to-income ratio (DTI): Lowering your DTI, especially revolving accounts like credit cards, makes your debt loom less against your income.
+• Reduce your debt-to-income ratio (DTI): Lowering your DTI, especially revolving accounts like credit cards, makes your debt a smaller percentage of your income.
+Borrowers with less debt tend to get access to lower interest rates.

 • Lock in rates: If interest rates drop after you apply for a loan, lock in your rate until closing so you don’t lose it.